Terms of reference set for inquiry into Wellington Water's fluoride failure

-An inquiry was announced after incorrect information was provided that fluoride had been turned off in February this year, when it had actually ceased at Te Marua in May 2021 and at Gear Island in November.
+The inquiry was first announced after incorrect information was provided that fluoride had been turned off in February this year, when it had actually ceased at Te Marua in May 2021 and at Gear Island in November.

 These two water treatment plants provide water to residents in Upper Hutt, Porirua and Wellington City.
 It means they have been without fluoride in their water for several months.